developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

             }
         }

-    We will now create some global variables to hold the instance objects of EMDKManager, BarcodeManager and Scanner.
-These variables would be used throughout the code.

-    We will then add some UI elements starting with a [TextView](http://developer.android.com/reference/android/widget/TextView.html) to display the status of scanning operation and then [EditText](http://developer.android.com/reference/android/widget/EditText.html) to populate scanned barcode data.
+5. Create some global variables to hold the instance objects of `EMDKManager`, `BarcodeManager` and `Scanner`.
+These variables are used throughout the code.
+This section also adds some UI elements starting with a [TextView](http://developer.android.com/reference/android/widget/TextView.html) to display the status of the scanning operation and [EditText](http://developer.android.com/reference/android/widget/EditText.html) to populate scanned barcode data.

         :::java
         // Declare a variable to store EMDKManager object